 If the process runs Exim with the -bm option, the message is read non-interactively (usually via a pipe), with the recipients taken from the command line, or from the body of the message if -t is also used.

 If the process runs Exim with the -bS option, the message is also read non-interactively, but in this case the recipients are listed at the start of the message in a series of SMTP RCPT commands, terminated by a DATA command.
-This is so-called “batch SMTP” format, but it isn’t really SMTP.
+This is called “batch SMTP” format, but it isn’t really SMTP.
 The SMTP commands are just another way of passing envelope addresses in a non-interactive submission.

 If the process runs Exim with the -bs option, the message is read interactively, using the SMTP protocol.
 A two-way pipe is normally used for passing data between the local process and the Exim process.
 This is “real” SMTP and is handled in the same way as SMTP over TCP/IP.
 For example, the ACLs for SMTP commands are used for this form of submission.

 A local process may also make a TCP/IP call to the host’s loopback address (127.0.0.1) or any other of its IP addresses.
 When receiving messages, Exim does not treat the loopback address specially.
 It treats all such connections in the same way as connections from other hosts.